 Today, I’m sharing how to use wooden blocks in fine motor skill development with kids…all while they play and don’t even realize their fine motor skills are being assessed or worked on!
 This is a great way to address skills for children and adults…anyone who needs to work on fine motor skill development.

-Fine Motor Development with Wooden Blocks
+Fine Motor Skills and Building Blocks

 Full disclosure: This post contains affiliate links.